Anvesh-999/WANDERLUST/README.md

 - 🏠 Add new listings – Create new property listings at /listings/new

+- 🌆 Cloudinary Image Storage – Securely upload and store images in the cloud.

 - 🔍 View single listing – Display details dynamically at /listings/:id

 - ✏️ Edit/Delete listings – Modify or remove listings at /listings/:id/edit